Reference is made in these Club Rules to the Club Procedures which:

 - The Committee may make temporary changes to Club Rules.
 Such changes must be ratified or rejected at the next following Annual General Meeting.

 - Different categories of membership are determined by the Committee and defined in Club Procedures with subscription rates for the different categories reflecting the different levels of usage of the facilities.
 Membership of the club is open to all applicants, without discrimination.
 Any changes that are introduced in the number or definition of categories shall be ratified or rejected at the next following Annual General Meeting.
-In accordance with bar licence requirements, the full name and address of each applicant for membership shall be displayed on the Club Notice Board for at least two days prior to his or her becoming a member.
+In accordance with bar licence requirements, the full name and address of each applicant for membership shall be displayed on the Club Website for at least two days prior to his or her becoming a member and new members cannot purchase drinks from the bar until their name has been listed in the New Members section of the Club Committee minutes on the notice board.

 - At least one parent (or guardian) of a Junior Member is also required to join the Club as either a Playing or Non-playing Member and shall remain responsible for the conduct of that Junior Member at all times.
 The adult is also responsible for making the supervising adult aware of any special medical requirements, whenever the junior takes part in activities arranged at the club.